What is psychodynamic therapy?

 Will the process of therapy make me feel better?

-The aim of therapy and counselling is to help you gain a deeper insight into the difficulties you are facing in order that you can make positive changes.
+The aim of therapy is to help you gain a deeper insight into the difficulties you are facing in order that you can make positive changes.
 At times, the process of gaining insight into our struggles can release deeply held feelings, which can be difficult.
 This is where the relationship between therapist and client is important; because time will be given to empathically helping you work with your feelings, in order to move to a sense of greater wellbeing.

-How long is a therapy or counselling session?
+How long is a therapy session?

 Regular sessions are 50 minutes in length, and are held at the same weekly time.
 Details about this are discussed in your initial consultation.